-We are grateful that in the past year the COVID pandemic appears to have stabilized.
-This update is being written in early summer of 2023, and reflects current hospital and internship policies.
-It is possible that these may change again before the class of 2025 starts in the fall of 2024.
-At the time of internship interviews in January of 2024 applicants will be updated on the latest policies, and the incoming class will receive updates between match and start date.
-However, the information below is offered to educate our applicants about the current
+We are grateful that in the past years the COVID pandemic appears to have stabilized.
+This update is being written in the spring of 2026, and reflects current hospital and internship policies.
+It is possible that these may change again before the class of 2027 starts in the fall of 2026.
+At the time of internship interviews in January of 2026 applicants will be updated on the latest policies, and the incoming class will receive updates between match and start date.
+However, the information below is offered to educate our applicants about the current policies.